 If you qualify for a SEVIS transfer, you keep the same SEVIS number and you may remain in the U.S. during the time between programs.
-Your current school DSO or ARO (International Advisor) should advise you on whether you are eligible for a SEVIS transfer to UConn.
-Tell your current school about your plans to attend UConn before you request your I-20/DS-2019 from UConn.
+The international office at your current school should advise you on whether you are eligible for a SEVIS transfer to UConn.
+Tell your current school's international office about your plans to attend UConn before you request your I-20/DS-2019 from UConn.

 Eligibility for SEVIS Transfer

 - Admitted to an academic program at the University of Connecticut.

 - Your current school must transfer your SEVIS record before the end of your 60-day grace period.

 - Your UConn program must begin within 5 months of your last date of study or OPT work if you will stay in the U.S. between programs.